-Treasury remains strongly committed to its successful partnership with HHS and the states to maximize the collection of delinquent child support obligations through the offset of federal payments.
-We will continue to support the important goal of carrying out the provisions of the DCIA and Executive Order 13019.
+Treasury remains committed to its successful partnership with HHS and States to maximize the collection of delinquent child support obligations through the interception of federal payments.
+We will continue to support the important goal of carrying out the provisions of Executive Order 13019 and the DCIA.